IuliiaKonovalova/animal_shelter/README.md

 + ##### Accessibility and performance
     - Using lighthouse in devtools I confirmed that the website is performing well, accessible and colors and fonts chosen are readable.
     ![Performance score](assets/images/performance.png)

+---
+## Deployment
++ The website was deployed to GitHub pages and can be accessed by the link: [Animal Shelter](https://iuliiakonovalova.github.io/animal_shelter/).